This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Frankincense.

 *Frankincense was one of the three gifts – along with gold and myrrh (another aromatic resin) – brought to the infant Christ, and the burning of frankincense still plays a part in certain Christian ceremonies today.

-Outside of its more sacred uses, frankincense also had a practical function; the smoke was equally useful for clearing bad smells out of the air, an especially useful function in places where ventilation technology was primitive and hygiene was not optimal.
+Outside of its more sacred uses, frankincense also had a practical function; the smoke was equally useful for clearing bad smells out of the air, a highly beneficial function in places where ventilation technology was primitive and hygiene was not optimal.
 A form of this practice is still alive today, as the oil of frankincense is used in the manufacture of certain aromatics and perfumes.

 More symbols in Paganism: